Robert C. Hicks

-Robert Charles Hicks (April 4, 1927 – April 7, 2018) was an American football player and coach.
-He served as the head football coach at Juniata College in Huntingdon, Pennsylvania from 1954 to 1955, DePauw University in Greencastle, Indiana from 1956 to 1958, and Wagner College in Staten Island, New York from 1962 to 1977, compiling a career college football coaching record of 102–79–8.
+Robert Charles Hicks (April 4, 1927 – April 7, 2018) was an American college football player and coach.
+He served as the head football coach at Juniata College in Huntingdon, Pennsylvania from 1954 to 1955, DePauw University in Greencastle, Indiana from 1956 to 1958, and Wagner College in Staten Island from 1962 to 1977, compiling a career head coaching coaching record of 102–79–8.

 At Juniata, he led the Eagles to an undefeated record in each of his two seasons at the helm and an appearance in the 1956 Tangerine Bowl.
 Hicks played college football at Pennsylvania State University.